Tasarinan/editor-framework/docs/manual/register-panels.md

     });
 </script>
 ```
 Then save it in your package's panel folder.
-Then register it in your `package.json`:
+After that register the html file in `package.json`:

 ```json
 {